andreaskielkopf/BackSnap/gallery/install_en.md

 # Installation
 BackSnap is intentionally easy to install.
 ## 1. Install `JAVA`
 This varies greatly depending on the distribution used.
 Please refer to your **distribution guide** on how to install **java** so you do it right from the start.
-I recommend using `java openjdk 17 or 20` but version 17 and any above should work fine.
+I recommend using `java openjdk 21`.
 #### For manjaro or arch:
 `pamac install jdk-openjdk`